ideasonpurpose/docker-wordpress-dev/README.md

 While not specific to this project, here are a few useful docker commands for keeping Docker running.

-- `docker-compose down` tears down the containers
+- `docker compose down` tears down the containers
 - `docker system prune` Clean up unused containers and images
 - `docker system prune -a` Clean everything, will need to download stuff again
 - `docker ps` List running containers